kumahq/kuma-website/docs/docs/1.2.3/policies/virtual-outbound.md

 3) Providing specific routes, for example to reach a specific pod in a service with StatefulSets on Kubernetes, or to add a URL to reach a specific version of a service.
 4) Expose multiple inbounds on different ports.

+Limitations:

-Note that complex virtual outbounds do not work for cross-zone traffic.
+- Complex virtual outbounds do not work for cross-zone traffic.
 This is because only service tags are propagated across zones.
-## Usage
+- When duplicate `(hostname, port)` combinations are detected, the virtual outbound with the highest priority takes over.
+For more information, see [the documentation on ow Kuma chooses the right poliy](../../1.2.3/policies/how-kuma-chooses-the-right-policy-to-apply.md).
+All duplicate instances are logged.

 `conf.host` and `conf.port` are processed as [go text templates](https://pkg.go.dev/text/template) with a key-value pair derived from `conf.parameters`.

+`conf.selectors` are used to specify which dataplanes this policy applies to.

 For example a dataplane with this definition: